nulledituriel/itutils/README.md

 4. run `node index.js` :)

 **Logs and files**
-- All results are saved in txt files, and these are stored on different folders, using the same format (check <method>_format.txt files for more info).
+- All results are saved in txt files, and these are stored in different folders, using the same format (check <method>_format.txt files for more info).

 # Issues and support
 If you face any issue feel free to report it on github and join the support server!